Spontaneous scalarization: Black-hole scalarization

 Nonlinear spin-induced scalarized \bh solutions were obtained by~\textcite{Herdeiro:2020wei} and by~\textcite{Berti:2020kgk}.
-They confirmed the existence of scalarized \bh{s} solutions in the parameter space region in which linear theory predict the spin-induced tachyonic instability.
+They confirmed the existence of scalarized \bh solutions in the parameter space region in which linear theory predicts the spin-induced tachyonic instability.
 In Fig.~\ref{fig:rotating_scalarized_bhs} we show the domain of the spin-induced scalarized \bh{s} in the Gaussian model~\eqref{eq:gaussian_coupling}.
-We see that scalarized solutions only exist for $j \gtrsim 0.5$, and that their scalar charge increases with spin.
+We see that scalarized solutions exist only for $j \gtrsim 0.5$, and that their scalar charge increases with spin.
 Moreover, there are solutions that can violate the Kerr bound $j \leq 1$ on \bh spins.

-A complementary approach to that of~\textcite{Dima:2020yac}, was used by~\textcite{Doneva:2020nbb,Doneva:2021dqn}.
-In these works the scalar field equation is evolved in (2+1)-dimensions, i.e., without doing a multipolar decomposition.
-The influence of a non-vanishing scalar field mass explored in~\textcite{Doneva:2020kfv}.
-A similar time-domain study, but using the hyperboloidal foliation method~\cite{Zenginoglu:2007jw}, was performed by~\textcite{Zhang:2020pko} and a model with both the Pontryagin and Gauss-Bonnet invariants was studied by~\textcite{Myung:2020etf}. \textcite{Annulli:2022ivr} studied the effect of strong magnetic fields on spin-induced scalarization.
-They found that the magnetic field suppresses this effect, i.e., it pushes the scalarization threshold to larger values of the dimensionless spin $j$ of the \bh.
+A approach complementary to that of~\textcite{Dima:2020yac} was used by~\textcite{Doneva:2020nbb,Doneva:2021dqn}.
+They evolved the scalar-field equation in 2+1 dimensions, i.e., without doing a multipolar decomposition.
+The influence of a nonvanishing scalar-field mass was explored by~\textcite{Doneva:2020kfv}.
+A similar time-domain study that instead used the hyperboloidal foliation method~\cite{Zenginoglu:2007jw} was performed by~\textcite{Zhang:2020pko} and a model with both the Pontryagin and Gauss-Bonnet invariants was studied by~\textcite{Myung:2020etf}. \textcite{Annulli:2022ivr} studied the effect of strong magnetic fields on spin-induced scalarization.
+They found that the magnetic field suppressed this effect; i.e., it pushed the scalarization threshold to larger values of the dimensionless spin $j$ of the \bh.
 The case of spin-induced scalarization has been much less studied in terms on its stability and on how additional nonlinear interactions affect the scalar charge.